strimzi/strimzi-kafka-oauth/HACKING.md

 docker ps
 ```

-Also, let's make sure that we can push to local Docker Registry from Strimzi Dev CLI:
+Also, let's make sure that we can push to the local Docker Registry from Strimzi Dev CLI:

 ```
 # Set REGISTRY_IP to the same value it has in the other Terminal session